wojtekmach/keathley.github.io/_posts/2016/2016-04-09-elixir-functions-in-guards.markdown

 ---
 layout: "post"
-title: "Why you can't use functions in Elixir guard clauses"
+title: "Why you can't use your own functions in Elixir guard clauses"
 date: "2016-04-09 20:29"
 ---